Akhtar Habib

-Akhtar Habib (Note: (ND), NBP, NGP, BCGMS, ndc, ncc, psc, BN) is a retired three star admiral of the Bangladesh Navy and former High Commissioner of Bangladesh to the Maldives and the antecedent commander of the Chittagong naval area.
+Akhtar Habib (Note: (ND), NBP, NGP, BCGMS, ndc, ncc, psc, BN) is a retired three star admiral of the Bangladesh Navy, former high commissioner of Bangladesh to Maldives, and the antecedent commander of the Chittagong naval area.

 Early life and education

 Habib enlisted to Bangladesh Naval Academy in 1980 and received his commission from the Mürwik Naval School in 1982.
 Habib was a navigator officer and attended the Naval War College, Defence Services Command and Staff College and the National Defence College.
-He also completed three Master's degrees in Defence and Strategic Studies at the University of Madras, in Defence Studies from National University and a Master of Social Science in Security Studies from the Bangladesh University of Professionals.
+He also completed three master's degrees in defence and strategic studies at the University of Madras, in defence studies from National University and a Master of Social Science in security studies from the Bangladesh University of Professionals.

 Military career

 Habib commanded one warship, the Bangladesh naval flotilla, one offshore vessel and the naval administrative authority at Dhaka.
 He also has served in Special Warfare Diving and Salvage, National Security Intelligence, Special Security Force, the Armed Forces Division and was the commander of west zone at Bangladesh Coast Guard.
 He is a former director of naval operations at naval headquarters and the commander of the Chittagong naval area.
 He received BNS Swadhinata and BNS Prottay, newly purchased ships for the Chittagong naval area from China.
 In November 2013, he was promoted to rear admiral while serving at Chittagong naval command.

-In March 2017, Habib was appointed as the high commissioner of Bangladesh to the Maldives.
+In March 2017, Habib was appointed as the high commissioner of Bangladesh to Maldives.
 He served as the commissioner till January 2020.
-Habib went to leave per retirement and promoted to brevet vice admiral on February 2020.
+Habib went to leave per retirement and promoted to brevet vice admiral in February 2020.
 Habib was awarded the Nou Bahini Padak in April 2020, post-retirement by the former prime minister Sheikh Hasina.